Skip to Main Content

 Lacking wifi?
 Look to see if eduroam is available.
 Duke is a member and you can use it to access wifi and authenticate to some Duke resources using this network.

 Still having trouble?
-Concierge services are available to Duke faculty, students and staff traveling internationally.
-Please contact Megan von Isenburg or Research and Education staff.
+Services are available to Duke faculty, students and staff traveling internationally.
+Please contact Beth Blackwood or Research & Education staff.

 Library Services From the Field